canonical/pycloudlib/docs/clouds/vmware.md

 ## Available Images

 To create new instances, pycloudlib will clone an existing VM within vSphere that is designated as the image source.
-In order to quality, the VM must meet the following requirements:
+In order to qualify, the VM must meet the following requirements:

 - A standard (non-template) VM.
 - Powered off